Serverless

 }

-Behind the Scenes: what’s really running your code
+Behind the scenes: what's actually running your code

-While you don’t need to understand the implementation details to use Lambda effectively, here’s what’s happening behind the curtain:
+You don't need any of this to use Lambda well, but here's what happens behind the curtain:

-• Lambda runs your code in an isolated environment optimized for security and performance
+Lambda runs your code in an isolated environment built for security and performance.

-• When invoked, your code is loaded, the appropriate runtime is initialized, and your function executes
+On invocation, your code is loaded, the runtime initializes, and your function executes.

-• After execution, the environment can remain “warm” for subsequent invocations or be terminated
+After execution, the environment can stay "warm" for the next invocation or get torn down.

-1. Event Occurs: Something happens (HTTP request, file upload, message arrival)
+• Event Occurs Something happens (HTTP request, file upload, message arrival)

-2. Lambda Service Receives Event: AWS routes the JSON event to your function
+• Lambda Service Receives Event AWS routes the JSON event to your function

-3. Environment Provisioning: If no warm environment exists, AWS provisions one
+• Environment Provisioning If no warm environment exists, AWS provisions one

-4. Function Execution: Your code processes the event
+• Function Execution Your code processes the event

-6. Environment Status: The environment stays warm for a period, ready for more invocations
+• Environment Status The environment stays warm for a period, ready for more invocations

 Practical implications for developers

-• Embrace JSON for All Interactions: Structure your code to parse and generate JSON easily
+• **Build around JSON **Structure your code to parse and emit JSON without friction.

-• Keep Functions Focused: Each function should respond to specific events for specific purposes
+• **Keep Functions Focused **Each function should answer to specific events for a specific purpose.

-• Leverage Warm Starts: Code outside your handler function runs only during cold starts
+• **Use Warm Starts **Code outside your handler function runs only during cold starts.

-• Be Stateless: Never assume your function’s memory state will persist between invocations
+• **Be Stateless **Never assume your function's memory will survive between invocations.

 Conclusion